Like all Scout and Guide camps, there are always plenty of questions to be asked!

 For collection on arrivals day, advance order is essential.
 Orders placed before 16:00 will be available for collection from 12:00 onwards the following day

 Personal possessions are the responsibility of the camper and/or the group.
-Unfortunately, KIJ21 cannot take any responsibility for lost items, although any lost items can be brought to Lost Property.
+Unfortunately, KIJ22 cannot take any responsibility for lost items, although any lost items can be brought to Lost Property.

 Personal property is unfortunately not covered by Girlguiding UK or Scout Association insurance, however groups may want to investigate taking their own insurance for such items.
 Please consult your insurance company for details.

-All units should risk assess their own camping area following camp procedure and their own Association rules.
+All groups should risk assess their own camping area following camp procedure and their own Association rules.

 Please recycle as much as possible

 All rubbish should be carefully put into the roller bins that are positioned around the site.